 - Thicker walls for better insulation in winter

-It can be easy for birders to convert bird houses into winter roosting boxes by making simple changes to nesting shelters.
-For example, a bird house may be able to have its front panel flipped to move the entrance hole location, and using sturdy tape to block some of the ventilation and drainage holes can keep the house warmer.
-Adding wood shavings to the bottom of the house improves insulation for cold weather as well.
+Birders can convert birdhouses into winter roosting boxes by making simple changes to nesting shelters.
+For example, a birdhouse may be able to have its front panel flipped to move the entrance hole location.
+Additionally, using sturdy tape to block some of the ventilation and drainage holes can keep the house warmer, and adding wood shavings to the bottom of the house improves insulation for cold weather as well.

-Roosting boxes should ideally be placed in a sheltered area protected from prevailing winter winds.
-If the house gets some sunlight during the day, particularly in the late afternoon, it will retain that heat for a time and be more attractive to birds.
-Facing the entrance hole south will also help the box get more heat.
-The ideal height for a roost box varies for different bird species, but the box should be mounted on a pole or tree trunk between 6-15 feet from the ground.
-If mounting the box on a pole, use baffles to deter predators and keep unwanted wildlife out of the box.
+Ideally, roosting boxes should be placed in a sheltered area that's protected from prevailing winter winds.
+Place it in a south-facing location that gets sunlight during the day, particularly in the late afternoon, which will cause the box to retain the heat for a time and be more attractive to birds.
+The ideal height for a roost box varies for different bird species, but the box should be mounted on a pole or tree trunk between 6 to 15 feet from the ground.
+If you mount the box on a pole, use baffles to deter predators and keep unwanted wildlife out of the box.

-To make your roost box as attractive and safe as possible for the birds…
+There are certain things you can do to make your roost box as attractive and safe as possible for the birds.

 - Add a second entrance hole to large roost boxes to help birds exit quickly when they are ready to feed or if they feel threatened.

-- Add a layer of moss or small wood chips to the bottom of the box for better insulation and to make it more comfortable.
+- Spread a layer of moss or small wood chips to the bottom of the box for better insulation and to make it more comfortable.
 This will also make cleaning easier.

 - Paint the box with non-toxic paint in a dark color to help it retain more solar heat.
 The interior of the box should not be painted.

 - Choose a roost box with an entrance hole appropriately sized for your backyard birds.
-A hole with a 1.5-2 inch diameter is perfect for most small birds, while larger holes could encourage starlings to roost, forcing smaller birds to go without shelter.
+A hole with a 1 1/2- to 2-inch diameter is perfect for most small birds, while larger holes could encourage starlings to roost, forcing smaller birds to go without shelter.

 - Add tape or caulk to the seams of the box to eliminate cracks that will lead to drafts and heat loss.
-Birds can lower their body temperatures 10-15 degrees to conserve energy during winter nights, and even a small draft can become fatal during a cold snap.
+Birds can lower their body temperatures 10 to 15 degrees to conserve energy during winter nights, and even a small draft can become fatal during a cold snap.